Manowar: The Faceless Warrior

 The Faceless Warrior, also known as the King of Metal, is the band's mascot.
-The character first appeared in 1988 on the cover of the album Kings Of Metal, and has since appeared in the cover artwork of almost every following Manowar album, as well as on merchandise and in almost every Manowar live show to follow.
+The character first appeared in 1988 on the cover of the album Kings of Metal, and has since appeared in the cover artwork of almost every following Manowar album, as well as on merchandise and in almost every Manowar live show to follow.

 In a May 2002 interview with Metal-Rules.com, vocalist Eric Adams was asked, "Who is that guy in your album cover?
 Do you have any name for him?".
 He replied, "No because he is you, he is her, he is this person he is that person and so on.
 He has no face and that was in [sic] purpose because everyone needs a heroes [sic] in their life and our music is all about heroes and you know being the leader not the follower.
 It's picture [sic] of hero and you being that hero is that what it is all about.
 So there is no real name for it.
 It's a fantasy world man.
 Put your face there are you are the hero!"

 The Sign of the Hammer

-"The Sign of the Hammer" is a cultural gesture developed in the early years of the band, after the release of their fourth album of the same name, and serves as a signature of the band: It is formed by raising a right fist above the head, while using the left hand to grab the back of the right wrist.
+"The Sign of the Hammer" is a cultural gesture developed in the early years of the band, after the release of their fourth album of the same name, and serves as a signature of the band: It is formed by raising the right fist above the head, while using the left hand to grab the back of the right wrist.
 The sign is most likely to have been shaped from the vocalist Eric Adams.
 The Media Company "Heilbronner Stimme" published an article describing the Sign of the Hammer as, "the striking greeting.
 A gesture that unites.
 A gesture that fits the pathos of the self-proclaimed Kings of Metal.
 A gesture that has become the trademark of the group founded in 1980".

 The first official appearance of the gesture was on the front cover of the band's fifth album, Fighting the World, where vocalist Eric Adams is shown making the gesture in a drawing of the band members.
 The gesture then appeared in the official music video for Blow Your Speakers, shown being made by the band members and crowd during a concert, as well as in the full cover art of the album The Triumph of Steel.
 Since then, the sign has been featured in almost every official music video of the band.